Depends On

 Why this matters.
 This axiom plays the role that energy conservation plays in standard physics, but for a more primitive quantity.
 Everything downstream — observer identity, dynamics, interactions, and eventually all of physics — is built on this conservation law.

 An honest caveat.
 The word “coherence” is doing heavy lifting here.
 The formal object is a subadditive measure on a mathematical structure called a sigma-algebra, with conservation stated on directed acyclic graphs.
 The intuition of a “conserved currency” is helpful but cannot capture the full algebraic content, particularly the distinction between subadditivity and strong subadditivity.
+The formal apparatus is grounded in five operational definitions established in From Observation to Axioms; every element below is traceable to those definitions.

 Statement